SeaIce-Math/spice-team.github.io/publications.md

 - Davis, A. D., D. Giannakis, G. Stadler, S. N. Stechmann (2021).
 Super-parameterized numerical methods for the Boltzmann equation.
 In preparation.

 - Denton, A. A. and Timmermans, M.-L. (2021).
 Characterizing the sea-ice floe size distribution in the Canada Basin from high-resolution optical satellite imagery. *The Cryosphere Discuss*. [[preprint](https://doi.org/10.5194/tc-2021-368)].
-In review for publication in *The Cryosphere*.
+Accepted for publication in *The Cryosphere*.

 - Dinh, H. B., D. Giannakis, G. Stadler, J. Slawinska (2022).
 Phase-field model of floe scale fracture.
 In preparation.